HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     Relative spatial occupancy and enrichment are collected in bins flanking the peaks midpoints.
 The bin size can be set using `--binsize`.

-    If genomic bins are desired, for example for separate peak calling or correlations, this option can be set with `--window` and `--discard`.

 - Job control

     The main wrapper utilizes its own parallelization for execution, and is designed